anirudh-arunkumar/anirudh-arunkumar/README.md

 -->

 - 🐝 Computer Science Student at Georgia Institute of Technology
-- 🔬 Software Engineering Intern at [Truist Financial](https://www.truist.com/)
+- 🔬 Software Engineering Intern at [Truist](https://www.truist.com/)
 - 🌱 I’m currently learning how to develop algorithmic trading tools and also configure machine learning models